garbagetown/guideline/source_en/Security/Authentication.rst

    * - | (7)
      - | Specify the handler class to be called in case of a successful authentication, in \ ``authentication-success-handler-ref``\  attribute.

-For attributes other than those mentioned above, refer to \ `Spring Security manual <http://docs.spring.io/spring-security/site/docs/3.2.7.RELEASE/reference/htmlsingle/#nsa-form-login>`_\ .
+For attributes other than those mentioned above, refer to \ `Spring Security Reference -The Security Namespace(<form-login>)- <http://docs.spring.io/spring-security/site/docs/3.2.7.RELEASE/reference/htmlsingle/#nsa-form-login>`_\ .

 .. warning:: **Why it is not recommended to use Spring Security default values "/spring_security_login, /j_spring_security_check".**